scotws/TaliForth2/docs/manual.md

 >
 > This chapter is work in progress and currently more a collection of notes.

 Tali Forth is shipped with a built-in assembler that uses the Simpler Assembler Format (SAN).
+See the Appendix for an introduction to SAN.

 > **Note**
 >
 > The code was originally part of a stand-alone 65c02 assembler in Forth named tasm65c02.
 See <https://github.com/scotws/tasm65c02> for details.
 Tasm65c02 is in the public domain.

-#### Simple ways of inserting assembler code
+#### Adding assembler code

-Because Tali Forth is a Subroutine Threaded (STC) Forth, inserting assembler instructions is spectacularly easy.
+Because Tali Forth is a Subroutine Threaded (STC) Forth, inserting assembler instructions is easy.
 In fact, the only real problem is accessing the assembler wordlist, which is normally not in the search tree because of its length.
 This, then, is one way to add assembler code:

-    forth-wordlist assembler-wordlist 2 set-order
+    assembler-wordlist >order
     here            \ Remember where we are
-    1 lda.#         \ LDA #1
-    push-a          \ Pseudo-instruction, pushes A on the Forth data stack rts             \ End subroutine.
-Don't use BRK! execute         \ Run our code using value from HERE .s              \ Will show 1 as TOS
+    1 lda.#         \ LDA #1 in Simpler Assembler Notation (SAN) push-a          \ Pseudo-instruction, pushes A on the Forth data stack rts             \ End subroutine.
+Don't use BRK! execute         \ Run our code using value from HERE .s              \ Will show 1 as TOS previous

 The first line is required to give the user access to the list of assembler mnemonics.
 They are usually not in the current wordlist path because of their sheer number.
 Note we use `rts`, not `brk`, as the last instruction to return to the command line.

-> **Note**
->
-> There is a separate tutorial planned for wordlists and their use.
+WARNTING: Never use `brk` inside Tali Forth assembler code

 Note you can freely intermingel Forth high-level words and assembler instructions.
 For example, this will work: